leoraclet/nixos-config/README.md

 ### Home Manager

-If problems arise when switching to new configuration, you see home-manager specific detailed errors with the following command
+If problems arise when switching to new configuration, you can see home-manager's related errors with the following command

 ```bash